sagemath/trac_to_gh/Issue 8272.md

 # Issue 8272: R's spkg-install tries to disable iconv, but it is *essential* for R.

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8272

 Original creator: drkirkby